newpanjing/vblog/docs/archives/deeplink/agreement.md

 # User Agreement

-Thank you for using DeepLink.
+Thank you for using Geek Shot.
 This agreement is a contract entered into between you and the administrator of this APP, and has the legal effect of a contract.
 Please read it carefully.

 I. Disclaimer